Joe Gary

-Joe Gary III (born May 13, 1959) is a former American football defensive end in the United States Football League (USFL) for the Birmingham Stallions.
+Joe Gary III (born May 13, 1959) is an American former football defensive end in the United States Football League (USFL) for the Birmingham Stallions.
 He played college football at UCLA.

 Early years

 Gary attended Washington Preparatory High School, where he was a two-way player in football.
 He won the discus crown in 1976.
 He won the city shot put title in 1977.

 He accepted a football scholarship from UCLA.
 As a junior, he intercepted a pass against Ohio State University.

 In 1977, he was redshirted to gain additional experience.
 He shared starting duties at defensive tackle in his last 3 seasons.
 As a senior, he registered 3 tackles and intercepted a pass in the final minutes, to secure a win against Arizona State University.
 He finished his college career with 5 sacks and 11 tackles for loss.

 Professional career

 Dallas Cowboys

-Gary was selected by the Dallas Cowboys in the ninth round (249th overall) of the 1982 NFL Draft.
+Gary was selected by the Dallas Cowboys in the ninth round (249th overall) of the 1982 NFL draft.
 He was waived on August 31.